 This week we celebrate National School Choice Week.
 A time to celebrate the fact that we have choices with regards to where we send our children to get their education.
 This is not just a choice between public and private but also the choices even within the public school system.
 But when we think about school choice, we have, for many years, had the choice between public and private, but I believe there should be more done to incentivize both the public and the private schools as choices for parents and students.

 Public schools have, and still are, the mainstay of the American education system.
 These schools are funded through tax dollars that every person pays whether in sales taxes, personal property taxes or both.
 Recent surveys have shown that 91% of school aged children attend public schools nationally.
 That is a huge number, but not surprising.
 Since public schools are funded through tax dollars, we don’t see that money, so we don’t feel that we are spending the money for our children’s education.
 The truth of the matter is this, although it appears that public education is “FREE”, it is far from it.
 In fact, according to governing.com, the average cost to educate a child in a public school in the Commonwealth of Virginia is $11,237.
 In comparison, according privateschoolreview.com, the average private school tuition in the Commonwealth is $10,731 for elementary students, and $15,558 for High School students.

-The tuition for Mountain View Christian Academy is $6885 per year for K-6 grades, and $7970 per year for 7-12 grades.
+The combined tuition and curriculum/activity fee for Mountain View Christian Academy for 2017-2018 was $6885 per year for K-6 grades, and $7970 per year for 7-12 grades.